open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 invoked in the same order as they were registered.

-Each processor registered on `TracerProvider` is a start of a pipeline that consists of a span processor and an optional exporter.
-The SDK MUST allow to end each pipeline with individual exporter.
+Each processor registered on `TracerProvider` is a start of a pipeline that consists of one or more span processors and, optionally, one or more exporters.
+The SDK MUST allow ending each pipeline with an individual exporter.

 The SDK MUST allow users to implement and configure custom processors and decorate built-in processors for advanced scenarios such as tagging or filtering.